-With the commissioning of the Bioenergy Plant in 2011, UNBC has seen a 64% decrease in carbon emissions for offset (non-biogenic).
+With the commissioning of the Bioenergy Plant in 2011 and the first phase of C.Op implemented in 2015, UNBC has seen a 73% decrease in carbon emissions for offset (non-biogenic).
 It is important to note that emission factors are constantly being revised, leading to large discrepancies when comparing years.
-Most notably, a number of emission factors were changed in 2013: the electricity emission factor was lowered from 0.0069 to 0.0040 tCO $2$ e/GJ; and the emission factor for wood combustion was doubled from 0.047 to 0.096 tBioCO $2$ /GJ.
+Most notably, a number of emission factors were changed in 2013: the electricity emission factor was lowered from 0.0069 to 0.0040 tCO2e/GJ; and the emission factor for wood combustion was doubled from 0.047 to 0.096 tBioCO2/GJ.
 The change in wood emission factor resulted in a major increase in total emissions compared to 2012.